 Does Amazon Really Not Pay Taxes?

 Claiming Amazon doesn’t pay taxes is a good political sound byte, but the truth is more complicated.
-In 2018, even though the retail giant paid $0 in federal taxes, Amazon actually paid $1.18 billion in local, state, and international taxes.
+In 2018 although the company paid $0 in federal taxes, Amazon paid $1.18 billion in local, state, and international taxes.
 The company was able to whittle away its federal tax contribution with three significant tax breaks:

 - Investment in research and development (a $22.6 billion contribution in 2017 alone)

 - Investment in property, plant, and equipment ($60 billion in one year)